Hammms/OSAI/README.md

 OSAI is built using flask to support the website infrastructure

-However the Algorithm will be built is still a work in progress i am expecting to usee scikit learn and other python packages such as tensorflow.
+However the Algorithm will be built is still a work in progress i am expecting to use scikit learn and other python packages such as tensorflow.

 Currently completed: